cookpa/ANTsXContainers/docker/ANTsPyNetCorticalThickness/README.md

 might need to access more data at run time.

-If you run the container without Internet access and need additional data, you will need to download the data separately, including the data within the `ANTsXNet` folder here, and mount it within the container at `~/.keras/ANTsXNet`.
+If you run the container without Internet access and need additional data, you will need to ensure all the data is available at run time in `/opt/dataCache/ANTsXNet`.

 See